wklken/fetch/README.md

 fetch is a **lightweight** and **powerful** API testing tool.

-You can use git and configuration files (e.g. yaml/toml) to maintain all test cases.
+You can use git and yaml files to maintain all test cases.

 See [https://wklken.me/fetch](https://wklken.me/fetch) for more information.